top of page

 Possible Side Effects and Risks:

-Side effects are generally mild and short-lived, but any concerns should be discussed with a provider.
+Side effects are generally mild and short-lived, but any concerns should be discussed promptly with your provider.
+Dr. Figueroa and his team will provide detailed information on how to recognize and manage any potential issues.

 How Successful Is Venaseal Long-Term?